cloudfoundry-attic/cf-docs/source/docs/using/deploying-apps/buildpacks.html.md

 * Java (Java_web, Spring, Grails, Lift and Play)
 * Node

-When an application written using one of these languages and frameworks is pushed, the required buildpack is automatically installed on the Cloud Foundry DEA where the application will run.
+When an application written using one of these languages and frameworks is pushed, the required buildpack is automatically installed on the Cloud Foundry Droplet Execution Agent (DEA) where the application will run.

 ## <a id='custom-buildpacks'></a>Custom Buildpacks ##

 Buildpacks were originally devised by Heroku, and the design was released to the community.
-The structure of a buildpack is actually pretty straightforward.
-A buildpack repository contains three main scripts, situated in a folder named `bin`
+The structure of a buildpack is straightforward.
+A buildpack repository contains three main scripts, situated in a folder named `bin`.

 ### <a id='detect-script'></a>bin/detect ###

-The `detect` script is used to determine whether to apply the buildpack to an application or not.
+The `detect` script is used to determine whether or not to apply the buildpack to an application.
 The script is called with one argument, the build directory for the application.
 It returns an exit code of `0` if the application can be supported by the buildpack.
 If the script does return `0`, it should also print a framework name to STDOUT.

 Shown below is an example `detect` script written in Ruby that checks for a Ruby application based on the existence of a `Gemfile`: